 Micah Loewinger: 2023 has already been the worst year for media jobs yet.

-Ben Smith: They're trying to be a kind of a destination for people's whole lives, and if they can get there, then they have all sorts of other things they can sell.
+Ben Smith: They're trying to be a destination for people's whole lives, and if they can get there, then they have all sorts of other things they can sell.

-Micah Loewinger: Plus a handful of new publications are tearing down the old culture of the news biz.
+Micah Loewinger: Plus a handful of new publications are tearing down the old culture of the news days.

 Danny Funt: When you aren't determined to grow at a rapid pace and you aren't beholden to those corporate bosses, running a media company really isn't that complicated.